gnieboer/tsp-redesign/pages/living-in-retirement/making-a-withdrawal.md

 Once you’ve separated, you will have the option of combining your two accounts into one; however, you can only combine the account related to your separation into your other TSP account.
 Also, if you have a loan in the account you are moving, you must close it before you can combine your accounts.

-To combine your TSP accounts, use [Form TSP-65](https://www.tsp.gov/PDF/formspubs/tsp-65.pdf), *Request to Combine Uniformed Services and Civilian TSP Accounts.* Money that you transfer will be deposited as employee contributions into the traditional or Roth balance of the combined account based on the way it was identified in the original account.
+To combine your TSP accounts, use [Request to Combine Uniformed Services and Civilian TSP Accounts](https://www.tsp.gov/PDF/formspubs/tsp-65.pdf), *Form TSP-65.* Money that you transfer will be deposited as employee contributions into the traditional or Roth balance of the combined account based on the way it was identified in the original account.

 **Note:** If you have a uniformed services account that includes a tax-exempt balance, that money cannot be transferred to your civilian TSP account unless the tax-exempt contributions are part of your Roth balance.
 Any tax-exempt contributions that are a part of your traditional balance must remain in your uniformed services account.
 That account will continue to accrue tax-deferred earnings until you withdraw it.